-Without qualification of our opinion, we draw attention to Note 1(b) in the financial report which comments that the Company incurred an operating loss and net cash outflows during the year ended 30 June 2010.
-Accordingly, there is a significant uncertainty whether the Company will continue as a going concern and therefore realise its assets and extinguish its liabilities in the normal course of business and at the amount stated in the financial report.
+Without qualification of our opinion, we draw attention to Note 1 in the financial report which indicates that the Company incurred an operating loss and net cash outflows during the year ended 30 June 2011.
+This condition, along with other matters as set forth in Note 1, indicates the existence of a significant uncertainty whether the Company will continue as a going concern and therefore realise its assets and extinguish its liabilities in the normal course of business and at the amount stated in the financial report.